sh4wty1/Jobify/README.md

 ---

-# 👨‍💻 Author

-Built as a professional portfolio project focused on full-stack development and clean architecture.

----

 # 📄 License

-This project is for educational and portfoli
+This project is for educational and portfolio purposes.